 Copyright 20XX ACM X-XXXXX-XX-X/XX/XX ...$15.00.

 to correctly perform the task.
-In addition, there are a num- ber of contexts in which labelling the positive class is easier than the negative.
+In addition, there are a num- ber of contexts in which labeling the positive class is easier than the negative.
 For example, when tagging documents with topics it is far easier to curate a database of topics, than to ask a user to list all topics a document is not about.
 While one could assume that the absence of a topic implies a negative example, this is only correct if the user tagging the document was provided with a complete set of topics before the tagging process.
 If an additional topic is added to the topic set, the lack of an annotation for that topic in previously labeled documents can no longer be equated with a negative example.
 This metaphor also extends quite eas- ily to image tagging, and several other important learning problems.
-This particular branch of Semi-Supervised learn- ing, where only a fraction of examples are labeled and those labels only consist of positive labels, is known as Positive- Unlabeled learning (PU learning).
+This particular branch of Semi-Supervised learn- ing, where only a fraction of examples are labeled and those labels consist only of positive labels, is known as Positive- Unlabeled learning (PU learning).

 Algorithms and heuristics have been applied to PU scenar- ios in a variety of fields, including text classification[], pro- tein function prediction[], gene interaction networks[], and many more.
 Only more recently, with the work of Elkan and Noto[], has the problem begun to be studied in a more general and theoretical framework.

-We continue the general treatment of the PU problem, proposing a novel algorithm, as well as examining the effect of bias in the labelling process.
+We continue the general treatment of the PU problem, propose a novel algorithm, as well as examine the effect of bias in the labelling process.
 Additionally, we adapt an existing state of the art PU algorithm, removing the need for the computationally intensive tuning process.

 BACKGROUND AND RELATED WORK